nicolaswilde/Neural-Networks-Accelerator/README.md

 # Neural-Networks-Accelerator
-List of articles related to **neural networks accelerator** from top conferences and journals.
+List of classical articles related to **neural networks accelerator** from top conferences and journals.
 Not including neuromorphic chips, in-memory or analog computing for the moment.

 I will keep updating the list and taking notes for the papers.
 If the descriptions or pictures in my notes infringe your copyright, please inform me to delete those and make apologize.